Develop the technical acumen required to function in an evolving and increasingly sophisticated financial environment.

 These include Financial Institution Management, Credit & Lending Decisions, International Finance, Economics, New Venture Finance, Property Finance & Taxation, and Property Portfolio Analysis.
 You will then complete a business project or internship to gain real world experience.

 When you graduate, you will be eligible for accreditation as a Senior Associate (SA Fin) of the Financial Services Institute of Australasia.
-You will also be eligible to become a Certified Finance and Treasury Professional with the Finance and Treasury Association.

 Study at Western’s new, state-of-the-art Parramatta City Campus.